-Our mission is to provide directly or coordinate the full range of services available through State and Federal Agencies to the elderly of Pointe Coupee Parish and to create an atmosphere of respect for human life and affirm the dignity and self- worth of the older adult by providing a richer and more comfortable life and assisting them in remaining self- sufficient.
+The Council's mission since 1972 is to provide directly or coordinate the full range of services available through State and Federal Agencies to the elderly of Ascension Parish.
+To create an atmosphere of respect for human life and affirm the dignity and self-worth of the older adult by providing a richer and more comfortable life and assisting them in remaining self-sufficient.